Pka-Miles48/Dawstin-CPW226-VirtualArtMuseum/README.md

 ## Project Description
 A role-based ASP.NET Core MVC web application where artists can submit digital artwork, curators can review and approve submissions, and visitors can explore a curated gallery.
 Built to showcase user-centered design, peer learning, and creative curation.

+## Live website
+In order to play Pig Dice, go check out the live website, in which is hosted by [live website](https://pka-miles48.github.io/Dawstin-CPW226-VirtualArtMuseum/)

 ### Key Features

 ## Features